kavyashreesiri/Information_Vis-HW9/README.md

     * Visualization 2-
     __Line Chart:Shows the trend in Approved H-1B applications count based on educational qualifications.__
     Analysis:Increase in Master's degree after 2016 is because of the Employment eligibility rule, whihc has reservation of 20,000 for those who studied in Master's or bachelor's in US.
+    Applicants with higher educational qualifications have more chances to obtain H1-B.
 * Interactive elements you employed:
         * Tooltip
         * Zoom in and Zoom out
         * Highlighting